-I understand this may be outside the scope of this request but as a real estate agent I think it's important to point out that the use of any tool that increases value to a home or community (by adding visibility to more potential buyers) is in the best interest of homeowners nationwide.
+I believe that the use of any tool that increases value to a home or community (by adding visibility to more potential buyers) is in the best interest of homeowners nationwide.
 Selling a home faster and for more money because of the use of new technology (being safely used and approved by the FAA) will go a long way to ensure our economy continues to grow.